parseshyam/readme/readme.md

 - Setup new `.env` file in root directory of the project.

-####  Database configuration

-- All configuration is done in root config dir.
-- In above existing `.env` file make changes for DB key value.

 ####  Running Locally

-- run `npm start` for running Express app in local machine
+- run `npm start` for running React app in local machine

 #### Deployment instructions